stephengold/Acorus/README.md

 ## An overview of the example applications

 Applications have been created to illustrate key concepts of Acorus.
-The following demos are found in the AcorusExamples sub-project:
+The following example apps are found in the AcorusExamples sub-project:

 ### TestBareBones

-This is an example of a minimal `ActionApplication`: one without a `FlyByCamera` or a `StatsAppState`.
+This is an example of a minimal `ActionApplication`: one without a `StatsAppState`, a `DebugKeysAppState`, or a `FlyByCamera`.

 A help node is displayed.
 It indicates which hotkey is bound to each action.